BadrChoubai/high-performance-sqlite/operating-sqlite/README.md

 ## Multi-Tenancy

-Multi-tenancy is a crucial architectural concept in database systems, allowing a single database instance to efficiently serve multiple customers (tenants) while ensuring data security and isolation.
-In a multi-tenant database environment, tenant data can be stored either within a single database using tenant identifiers or in separate databases for each tenant.
+Multi-tenancy is an architectural model that enables a single application to serve multiple customers (tenants) while ensuring data isolation and security, particularly prevalent in Software as a Service (SaaS) environments where efficiency and scalability are paramount.
+By adopting multi-tenancy, businesses can streamline resource utilization, reduce operational costs, and enhance their capacity for innovation.
+In the context of database systems, this model supports efficient resource management and scalability, making it an ideal choice for SaaS applications, though it also introduces complexities related to data access control, query management, and schema migrations.

 [Chapter Notes](./Multi-Tenancy.md)